 According to the Texas Health and Safety Code, the manufacture or delivery of anything in Schedule 1 of the Controlled Substances Act is a felony, some examples are below:

 This list of drugs that may constitute felony charges is not exhaustive.
-If you are facing drug charges, your lawyer can tell you what degree of charges and possible penalties you could be facing.
+If you are facing drug charges in Houston, TX, your lawyer can tell you what degree of charges and possible penalties you could be facing.

 You May Face Enhanced Charges